gzussa/javacodegen/README.md

 ### Maven

 JavaCodeGen uses [Maven](http://maven.apache.org) to verify each build.
 If you are not familiar with Maven, check out the [getting started guide](http://maven.apache.org/guides/getting-started/index.html) for an introduction and installation instructions.

-Before submitting a pull request, please run the Maven tasks.
+Before submitting a pull request, please run Maven tasks to make sure the project compile and your changes didn't introduce regressions.
 To do so:

 First, make sure you can compile without error.